PortMidi/portmidi/portmidi/trunk/pm_java/README.txt

 For Mac OS X, you should build the PmDefaults application in Xcode.

+For Win32, an installer for PmDefaults is included in setup/.
-Fow Win32, you should first build everything including the portmidi dll (that will be used by the Java application) using Visual C++ and a provided .sln file in the portmidi home directory.
+To build from sources, you should first build everything including the portmidi dll (that will be used by the Java application) using Visual C++ and a provided .sln file in the portmidi home directory.
 Then, run make.bat in this directory.
 The subdirectory win32 will be created with the application pmdefaults.exe.
 You can run this application in the normal way.
 To move the application, you need to copy *everything* in win32.
-To build setup/pmdefaults-setup.exe, I use Setup Generator from Gentee software.
-The configuration file and Setup Generator are not included in the PortMidi distribution, but there is no magic involved.
+To build setup/pmdefaults-setup.exe, I have used both Setup Generator from Gentee software and Inno Setup from jrsoftware.org.
+A script for Inno Setup is included in this directory, but since paths seem to be absolute, you will have to adjust the paths in the script before you use it.

 ---- implementation notes ----